Business and Lifestyle Information

 How do I find specialists to help me set up my business in Japan?

-Give BDC TOKYO details of your company’s operations and requirements, and we will use our network to arrange introductions to suitable specialists.
+Give BDCT TOKYO details of your company’s operations and requirements, and we will use our network to arrange introductions to suitable specialists.
 These include lawyers, administrative scriveners, public accountants, and consultants.

 If you wish to handle this by yourself, the following websites let you search for specialists by type and location.